SuperCh-SE-NCSU/Project2_badsmell/README.md

 ```
 ![Project3](https://github.com/SuperCh-SE-NCSU/Project2_badsmell/blob/zhewei/project3_labels.png)

 ####6.
-Mean and standard deviation of time spent in each label
+Mean and standard deviation of time spent in each issue

-This feature will show us mean and standard deviation of times spending in each label.
+This feature will show us mean and standard deviation of times spending in each issue.
 And it will help us to analyse in depth.

 <b>Scripts are found here</b>

 #####Result
-We calculated mean and standard deviation of time spent in each label.
+We calculated mean and standard deviation of time spent in each issue.

 ```
-Mean and standard deviation of time spent in each label:
+Mean and standard deviation of time spent in each issue:
   Project1:
           mean:       717715.441667
           standard:   735405.992596